 If residual or microbial swab testing begins to fail after several “successful” rounds of campaigned production and cleaning, there may be an issue with your detergent.
 This is an indication that the current cleaning product may be leaving behind a hidden residue that is difficult to detect.
 These residues are common in products containing viscosity modifiers or film formers.
 While initially missed, they have the potential to build up to detectable or visible limits over time and can be a food source for microbial contamination.
 Cleaning with the proper detergent will ensure that all residues, even those that are difficult to see, are completely and consistently removed, eliminating the risk of failures as production continues.

 The photos below show a stainless steel test coupon that has been soiled with an SPF Moisturizing Lotion.
 When cleaned with the wrong detergent, the surface initially looks clean, but after multiple rounds of soiling and cleaning the same surface, a layer of residue becomes apparent.

 View our article to learn more about detecting and combating hidden residues.

-Just because you can get your current cleaning agent to work, doesn’t mean it is working the best for you.
-Ensuring that you have a detergent that is right for your particular products and processes can reduce downtime and increase production capacity.
+Just because you can get your current cleaning agent to work, that doesn’t mean it's working the best for you.
+Ensuring that you have a detergent that is right for your particular products and processes not only helps ensure the quality of your product but can also reduce downtime and increase production capacity.
 Contact Dober to see which Chematic® detergent will be right for you.